abitofalchemy/TreeDecomps/README.md

 Date   | Notes
 -------|-------
-28Mar17| Try sampling smaller graphs and reference the original `sample_edgelist_tosubgraphs.py` 27Mar17| The sampled graphs need to handle the node ids being much Larger than V.size 19Mar17| Need to make sure the conversion to binarized tree works okay
+29Mar17| Work on the overlap data; the sampling is not working out so easily 28Mar17| Try sampling smaller graphs and reference the original `sample_edgelist_tosubgraphs.py` 27Mar17| The sampled graphs need to handle the node ids being much Larger than V.size 19Mar17| Need to make sure the conversion to binarized tree works okay